Contextual AI Asset COMMODITY PRICE FORECASTING TOOL

 It’s only natural that automobile category leads have chosen to lean on a more reliable and time-saving approach to predict commodity prices over time, given the large volumes of commodities that they grapple with on a daily basis, and the small cost differences that snowball to major losses as a result.
 Consumer Price Risk Analytics (CPRA) has grown more and more relevant over the years.
 The surplus of data available today, further facilitates building pinpoint prediction tools with near real-time accuracy on price forecasts, helping procurement leaders have more effective negotiation discussions on commodity prices with suppliers, thereby saving automobile businesses anywhere between hundreds of thousands to millions in commodity purchase expenses.

-A Commodity Price Forecasting Tool can be treated as a custom AI asset hat can be configured to the specifics of an automobile business – such as data, processes etc., and the accompanying industry dynamics, with the capability of generating accurate commodity price intelligence to procurement teams.
+A Commodity Price Forecasting Tool can be treated as a custom AI application hat can be configured to the specifics of an automobile business – such as data, processes etc., and the accompanying industry dynamics, with the capability of generating accurate commodity price intelligence to procurement teams.
 With the help of our proprietary platform Co.dx, our commodity market analytics experts are able to speedily codify price forecasting algorithms using learnings from previous problem statement blueprints, to build an application that answers pertinent questions associated with price forecasting, specifically for each business and industry.

 Broadly speaking, here are essential capabilities of a typical price forecasting tool that can equip category managers to make smarter procurement decisions and mitigate commodity risks